 FOR EXTENDED HOURS USAGE: Please note that some Special Collections material may not be accessible during our weekend and evening hours due to limited staffing.
 Please notify Special Collections staff in advance so that materials may be placed on hold.

 A. No. You do not need to make an appointment to use the Prange Collection materials.
-However, all researchers using materials from the Prange Collection must create a user account here.
+However, all researchers using materials from the Prange Collection must create a Special Collections Research Account here.
 It is recommended that you create your account and request materials prior to your visit, so that the materials are ready for you when you arrive.

 A. Visit our guide, How to use materials in the Gordon W. Prange Collection, for information about searching and locating Prange Collection materials.
 If you can’t find what you're looking for by using the search tools listed, please contact us.